levibostian/NFCPlayground-Android/README.md

 Now, open up this app.
 It will tell you that it is ready to scan a NFC tag.
 Scan your NFC tag you just wrote to on the phone.

 You will see a toast saying the NFC tag was read and if you check the logcat you will see more info about the read.

+- [x] Check if NFC is enabled when the app starts.
+If not, have a button that sends the user to the NFC settings to enable it.